George Otto

 Notes:

-Company started out as John W. Ross (b.
-1842 in MD) and George
+John W. Ross (b: 1842 in Maryland) and

 George Otto.
 In the 1880 census, they were living in separate